RamonZwaan/metapepview/docs/installation.md

 You may need to restart the terminal before you can run `pipx`.

-Once pipx is installed, MetaPepView can be installed:
+Once pipx is installed, meta-PepView can be installed:
 ```Bash
 pipx install git+https://github.com/RamonZwaan/metapepview.git
 ```

-Once installed, the MetaPepView server can be started by running the application in the command line:
+Once installed, the meta-PepView server can be started by running the application in the command line:
 ```Bash
 metapepview
 ```

 The dashboard can be accessed in the web browser (URL: `http://localhost:8050`).

-To uninstall MetaPepView:
+To uninstall meta-PepView:
 ```Bash
 pipx uninstall metapepview
 ```

 #### Installation with `pip`

-When python (3.11 or higher) is installed, MetaPepView may be installed directly with `pip`.
-Installation via `pip` will add MetaPepView as package to the global python environment and it is not certain that the application executables are exposed on the command line.
-To provide some isolation, it is recommended to install MetaPepView in a [virtual environment](https://docs.python.org/3/library/venv.html) or in a [conda environment](https://docs.conda.io/en/latest/).
+When python (3.11 or higher) is installed, meta-PepView may be installed directly with `pip`.
+Installation via `pip` will add meta-PepView as package to the global python environment and it is not certain that the application executables are exposed on the command line.
+To provide some isolation, it is recommended to install meta-PepView in a [virtual environment](https://docs.python.org/3/library/venv.html) or in a [conda environment](https://docs.conda.io/en/latest/).

-To install MetaPepView with pip:
+To install meta-PepView with pip:
 ```Bash
 pip install git+https://github.com/RamonZwaan/metapepview.git
 ```

-If the python environment is exposed to the operating system PATH, the MetaPepView server can be started by running the application in the command line:
+If the python environment is exposed to the operating system PATH, the meta-PepView server can be started by running the application in the command line:
 ```Bash
 metapepview
 ```